 We’ve all had that moment when we’re desperately walking the aisles of a store, unable to find the right product.
 It’s frustrating.
-Visiting an eCommerce website with a poor user experience can do the same thing.
+Visiting an online store with a poor e-commerce website design can do the same thing.

 eCommerce UX, or user experience, is extremely important for new and seasoned sites alike.

-In this article, we’ve compiled some tips and examples of the very best in eCommerce UX.
+In this article, we’ve compiled some e-commerce website design tips and examples of the very best in eCommerce UX.
 In addition, our own team of Dinarys designers will share their experiences in eCommerce web design.

 Increased conversions are the ultimate goal of every online shop owner.
 To accomplish it, they use multiple tools to attract new visitors and convert them into buyers.